Extendibility of Brauer states: The quadratic Casimir operator of tensor irreps of and

-To calculate the $(n,m)$-extendible Brauer states we will be using the quadratic Casimir elements of the $\ualg(d)$ and $\So(d)$ Lie algebras.
-In general, the quadratic Casimir of the Lie algebra $\mathfrak{g}$ in the representation $\Reppp$ is the following:
+To determine the set $(n,m)$-extendible Brauer states we will be using the quadratic Casimir elements of the $\ualg(d)$ and $\So(d)$ Lie algebras.
+In general, the quadratic Casimir of the Lie algebra $\mathfrak{g}$ in the representation $\rep$ is the following: